khyron-realm/khyron-realm-website/docs/gameplay/spaceship.md

 ## Robots

-To gather all the resources, multiple robot types were developed to overcome the environment obstacles.
+To gather all the resources, multiple robot types were developed to overcome the environmental obstacles.

 | Class           | Name                   | Description                                                                                                          | Space | Build time | Image                               |
 |-----------------|------------------------|----------------------------------------------------------------------------------------------------------------------|-------|------------|-------------------------------------|